"There's nothing": Trump's global LGBTQ campaign is a whole lot of smoke and mirrors

 The initiative, which was rolled out to great fanfare earlier this year, is being run by US ambassador to Germany Richard Grenell.
 It has become a favorite talking point of younger Trump supporters as they seek to defend a president who has rolled back transgender rights and nominated anti-LGBT judges.
 Both Trump and his eldest son, Don Jr., have tweeted about it enthusiastically.

-There’s just one problem: Activists and former government officials deeply involved in the decriminalization movement tell Mother Jones that for all the tweets and publicity, the administration has done virtually nothing that is likely to produce tangible results.
+There’s just one problem: Activists and other sources deeply involved in the decriminalization movement tell Mother Jones that for all the tweets and publicity, the administration has done virtually nothing that is likely to produce tangible results.
 While Grenell, who is gay, has convened a handful of panel discussions with activists in Europe, the Trump team appears to have done far less on the issue than the previous administration.

 “There’s nothing,” says David Pressman, a partner at the Boies Schiller Flexner law firm who worked on international LGBTQ policy under Obama.
 Grenell’s events, he says, have “not translated into any meaningful, coordinated, strategic effort.”